tinfoilcipher/tinfoilcipher.github.io/_posts/2025-10-08-crossplane-v2-iac-for-k8s-platform-teams-part-1.md

 apiVersion: aws.m.upbound.io/v1beta1 #--Namespaced endpoint.
 Allows namespaced MR creation.
 kind: ClusterProviderConfig
 metadata:
-  name: aws-s3
+  name: aws
 spec:
   credentials:
     source: IRSA #--Look up credentials from the environment, using IRSA.
-As our Provider already has
-                 #--this loaded in it's environment, authentication is transparent
+As our Provider already has this loaded in it's env, authentication is transparent
+  #--This configuration allows us to link multiple AWS services to a single ClusterProviderConfig
+  endpoint:
+    url:
+      type: Dynamic
+      dynamic:
+        host: amazonaws.com
+        protocol: https
+    services: [s3] #--Expand this list as needed for other AWS services, sqs, iam, ec2 etc.

 ```

 Apply with: